The Exome+® assay

 lcWGS and microarrays

 Large-scale genomic studies have to reconcile the amount of data they want to collect with the cost of collecting it.
 This has driven the use of low-coverage whole genome sequencing (lcWGS)—typically defined as 0.1-3x mean coverage.
 Microarrays and lcWGS are powerful tools for GWAS and evaluating polygenic risk scores, but can’t be applied to panel testing due to the lower accuracy of individual variant calls and the incompleteness of gene coverage.

-The Exome+ assay harnesses the utility of lcWGS and microarrays by directly covering 300,000 non-coding regions which enables genome-wide imputation (and is also why we can return ancestry results).
+The Exome+ assay harnesses the utility of lcWGS and microarrays by covering a whole genome backbone enabling genome-wide imputation and ancestry analysis.
 Imputation accuracy of the Exome+ assay is comparable to 0.5x lcWGS.

 lcWGS and microarrays